A Story of Recovery & Hope

 Early Signs of Psychosis

 Typically, a person will show changes in their behavior before psychosis develops.
-Young adults The list might help someone recognize the signs of psychosis:
+These changes often occur during adolescence or in young adults.
+The list might help someone recognize the signs of psychosis:

 • Worrisome drop in grades or job performance